koompi/koompi.org/content/faqs/conflicts_faqs/conflicts_faqs.en.md

 ```
 sudo ln -s /usr/lib/libalpm.so.12 /usr/lib/libalpm.so.11
 ```
-After you finish with tthe command above, you may face other problem realated to `pi error while loading...`.
+After you finish with the command above, you may face other problem related to `pi error while loading...`.
 You need to install pi back [click here](https://www.koompi.org/faqs/#how-to-install-pi-or-pacman)
 {{</ faq >}}

 {{< faq "Facing Xorgprotol issues !!" >}}